isabella232/data-workbench.en-1/help/home/c-get-started/c-admin-intrf/c-prof-mgr/c-dvrd-dim.md

 ---
 description: The new dimensions that you create using Data Workbench (referred to as derived dimensions) are client-side dimensions.
-seo-description: The new dimensions that you create using Data Workbench (referred to as derived dimensions) are client-side dimensions.
-seo-title: Work with derived dimensions
 solution: Analytics
 title: Work with derived dimensions
 topic: Data workbench